 You probably have a dream, a vision — you want to make something better, redesign it, reinvasion it, and make others see what you see.
 You want to promote growth, opportunity, prosperity and, overall, success.
 You wish to create jobs and be the one in charge, to build relationships, gain recognition, and move yourself and your company forward.
 You want to run a small business.
 You also have a plan which you idealize setting in motion, you ask yourself: but what makes me different than others around me?
 What sets me apart, makes me unique, convergent, or innovative?
-Running a small business, sadly, is not for the faint of heart.
+Running a small business like a catering, janitorial, or home healthcare business, sadly, is not for the faint of heart.
 Many are willing to do what it takes to build their modest empire, but the path to success is a tiresome, often grueling one.
 It is easy to lose sight of your dream, twisting your vision and overall reasoning behind starting up.
 Here are the five most difficult aspects of running a small business.

 - No income is guaranteed